-These standard practices of Siam Legal on doing due diligence may uncover hidden facts about the developer or the development site.
+These standard practices of Law Firm in Thailand on doing due diligence may uncover hidden facts about the developer or the development site.

 Some of these red flags can be corrected while others may warrant for the buyer not to proceed with the purchase of the property because of the gravity of the discovery.